 About the Author:

-Dominic Davies is the Founder and CEO of Pink Therapy.
-He has worked as a psychotherapist, clinical sexologist and practice consultant for almost 40 years.
+Dominic Davies FNCIP, FNCPS (he/him) is the Founder and CEO of Pink Therapy.
+He has been a psychotherapist, clinical sexologist and practice consultant for over 40 years.

-Over the years Dominic has received a number of honours and awards for his pioneering work in the field of gender and sexuality.
-In 2015 he received the Practitioner award from the Sexualities Section of the British Psychological Society.
-He is the only non-psychologist to ever receive this award.
+Over the years, Dominic has received several honours and awards for his pioneering work in gender and sexuality.
+In 2015, he received the Practitioner Award from the Sexualities Section of the British Psychological Society.
+He is the only non-psychologist ever to receive this award.

-In 2016 he was made a Fellow of the National Counselling Society and in 2018 Dominic received the Lifetime Achievement Award for Sexual Freedom.
+In 2016 he was made a Fellow of the National Counselling & Psychotherapy Society, and in 2018 Dominic received the Lifetime Achievement Award for Sexual Freedom.

-In 2021 Dominic was named as one of 50 Distinguished Gender and Sexual Health Revolutionaries.
+In 2021, the University of Minnesota named him as one of 50 Distinguished Gender and Sexual Health Revolutionaries.

-Dominic (with Charles Neal) co-edited three of the first British textbooks on working with LGBT clients published in 1996 and 2000, contributed numerous other papers and chapters to the literature of this emerging field, and presented at many national and international conferences.
-After a 21 year hiatus, he is currently co-editing (with Silva Neves) two more Pink Therapy textbooks aimed at GSRD therapists and Sex & Relationship Therapists in Europe.
+Dominic (with Charles Neal) co-edited the first three British textbooks on working with LGBT clients published in 1996 and 2000, and he has contributed many other papers and chapters to the literature of this emerging field.
+He has presented at many national and international conferences.
+After almost a quarter of a century, he has co-edited (with Silva Neves) two more Pink Therapy textbooks aimed at GSRD therapists and Sex & Relationship Therapists in Europe.
+Routledge published Erotically Queer and Relationally Queer in April 2023.
+He is now working on the first core textbook for GSRD Therapy, which had its foundations in the Sage Handbook of Counselling and Psychotherapy (5th edition).

 He has been referred to as one of the grandparents of Gender, Sex and Relationship Diversity Therapy in the UK and Europe.